nidhisb05/Gut-Microbiome/README.md

 # Gut-Microbiome
 Gut Microbiome repository for MAPS30550
-I need to complete Assignment 1.1 and get a dataset confirmed.

 These changes need to be going back and forth and hopefully this works.
-Also need to invite the prof and TA as collaborators.

 It worked!

+Things to get done
+- Local R project by cloning a GitHub repo = done
+- Invite prof and TA as collatborators on repo = not yet
+- Make +1 change to README = done
+- Revert a change = done
+- Create a GitHub issue = not yet